-- a.
+a.
 Appendixes may be used when additional background information is needed to help the reader obtain a full understanding of circumstances or events.
 Types of appendixes include:

 - DCAA Assist Audits,

 - Government Technical Reports,

 - Subcontracts Requiring Contractor Cost/Price Analyses (see Chapter 9),

-- Chronology of Significant Events for postaward audits,
+- Chronology of Significant Events for Truth in Negotiations audits,

 - Rate Agreement Letters,

 - Cumulative Allowable Cost Worksheet, and

 - Contractor's Response.

 When material is sufficiently important to an understanding of the audit as to require incorporation into an appendix, the text must specifically identify the appendix and briefly state its relationship to the point being made.
-Audit reports of proposals may include an appendix entitled "Other Relevant Information" (Chapter 9) to provide information, which cannot be conveniently shown in the exhibits and schedules and to present any financial management matters.
-Audit reports on annual indirect costs, may include an appendix on billing rates.
+For example, audit reports on annual indirect costs may include an appendix on billing rates.

-- b.
-Appendixes may also be used when attaching stand-alone documents that contain information which is pertinent to the audit. - c.
-When another report is referenced, (for example, when an estimating systems examination has disclosed a deficiency discussed in a price proposal evaluation) and the auditor does not know that the user has access to a copy, the referenced report should be furnished as an appendix. - d.
+b.
+Appendixes may also be used when attaching stand-alone documents that contain information which is pertinent to the audit.

+c.
+When another report is referenced, (for example, when an estimating systems examination has disclosed a deficiency discussed in a price proposal evaluation) and the auditor does not know that the user has access to a copy, the referenced report should be furnished as an appendix.

+d.
 Appendixes should be placed immediately after the exhibit section of the report.
-For specific instructions on appendixes to audit reports for major audit areas, refer to the related chapter. - e.
+For specific instructions on appendixes to audit reports for major audit areas, refer to the related chapter. e.
 Identify appendixes by numbers in consecutive order (e.g., APPENDIX 1, APPENDIX 2, etc.).